TRIQS/triqs_0.x/doc/developer_manual/learn/triqs_library.rst

    /home/triqs/triqs_dev --> sources of TRIQS
-   /home/triqs/build --> the directory where TRIQS will be compiled /home/triqs/install --> TRIQS is installed here /home/project/src --> the source code of my project /home/project/build --> the directory where I will compile my code
+   /home/triqs/build --> the directory where TRIQS will be compiled /home/triqs/install --> TRIQS is installed here /home/project/src --> the sources of my project /home/project/build --> the directory where I will compile my code

 Basically, anything that has to do with the sources of TRIQS, its compilation